-An individual may bring a formal complaint either without seeking an informal resolution or after attempting an informal resolution through the UWC or another Yale body.
-To initiate a formal complaint, an individual must submit a written statement to the chair[11] naming the respondent [12] and describing the events and circumstances underlying the complaint in sufficient detail to allow the UWC to determine jurisdiction and to provide general notice to the respondent.[13]
+An individual may bring a formal complaint either without seeking an informal resolution or after attempting an informal resolution.
+To initiate a formal complaint, an individual must submit a written statement to the UWC Chair[9] naming the respondent[10] and describing the events and circumstances underlying the complaint in sufficient detail to allow the UWC to determine jurisdiction and to provide general notice to the respondent.[11]
 The complaint may be supplemented by additional supporting documents or evidence.
-The chair, in consultation with the secretary and one other member, will decide whether (i) the complaint and respondent meet the criteria set out in Section 1 above and (ii) the complaint, if substantiated, would constitute a violation of University policy concerning sexual misconduct.
-[14] The UWC will not hear formal complaints that do not meet these criteria.
-If a complaint is denied a hearing, the chair will explain the denial in writing to the individual who filed the complaint.
+The UWC Chair, in consultation with the Secretary and one other UWC Member, will decide whether (i) the complainant and respondent meet the criteria set out in Section 1 above and (ii) the complaint, if substantiated, would constitute a violation of University policy concerning sexual misconduct.[12]
+The UWC will not hear formal complaints that do not meet these criteria.
+If a complaint is denied a hearing, the UWC Chair will explain the denial in writing to the individual who filed the complaint.